notescs/notescs.github.io/content/posts/custom-compare-cpp-priority-queue.md

 ## Approach 2: Priority Queue

-Another efficient approach is using priority queue.
+Another efficient approach is using a priority queue.
 In the priority queue we will always maintain the top k frequent words.
 Note the `comp` function below.
 If the priority queue size exceeds `k`, we will pop the top most element (as it has the lowest count).